 The outsole grip of the On Cloudmonster is what many consider "exceptional."
 Whether you're running through a "late winter snowstorm or springtime showers," it's one of the better grips out there.

-Even better, it doesn't just stick on the road, but also does so excellently on
+Even better, it doesn't just stick on the road, but also does so excellently on gravel and hard-packed dirt sections of trails.

 Won't let you slip